The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 for some $C_b>0$, which is derived from the inverse power law (for long-range interactions) according to a spherical intermolecular repulsive potential $\phi(r)=r^{-(p-1)}$ $(p>2)$ with $\ga=\frac{p-5}{p-1}$ and $s=\frac{1}{p-1}$; see for instance \cite{Alexandre2000,Maxwell1867,Cercignani1988,Cercignani1994,Villani2002}.
 The factor $\sin \th$ corresponds to the Jacobian factor for integration in spherical coordinates.
 Thus, the function $\sin\th b(\cos\th)$ represents a non-integrable singularity as $\th\to 0$ (the grazing collisions), which is an essential difficulty compared to the angular cutoff case.
 In this paper, we assume that the indices $(\ga,s)$ satisfy

 It's convenient to call them hard potentials when $\ga+2s\ge 0$ and soft potentials when $\ga+2s<0$.
 We remark that the upper bound of $\ga$ doesn't play an essential role, and can be relaxed to any fixed constant.
+It's straightforward to check that the global Maxwellian

+is a steady solution to equation \eqref{B}.
 Throughout the paper, we always assume a positive initial datum $F_0\ge 0$.

-The equation \eqref{B} describes the dynamics of moving particles with the collision in a domain $\Omega$.
+{{ }} The equation \eqref{B} describes the dynamics of moving particles with the collision in a domain $\Omega$.
 To make equation \eqref{B} mathematically and physically reasonable, we need to introduce the boundary condition.
-Let $\Omega$ be a open subset of $\R^3_x$ with boundary, bounded or not, given by
+Let $\Omega$ be a open bounded subset of $\R^3_x$, given by